apcreagh/MS-GAIT_InterpretableDL/README.md

 Deep networks were built using Python v3.7.4. through a Keras framework v2.2.4 with a Tensorflow v1.14 back-end.
 The iNNvestigate library is based on Keras and  requires a supported Keras-backend a Tensorflow backend (tested with Python v3.6, Tensorflow v1.12):

 ## Acknowledgment
-This author is affiliated at the Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford.<br />
+This author is affiliated with the Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford.
 Contact: andrew.creagh@eng.ox.ac.uk

 ## License
 Released under the GNU General Public License v3